OgRakehell/USSD-Aggregator-Integration-End-to-End-Product-Case-Study/README.md

 ---

-## **14. Why This Project Matters**
+## **14. Closing Note**

-This case study demonstrates practical abilities in:

-* Product analysis
-* System-level thinking
-* Journey mapping
-* UAT design
-* Requirements translation
-* API interpretation
-* Problem diagnosis
-* User-centric product refinement

-It reflects an end-to-end view of how a Product Analyst or PM understands and improves digital banking experiences.
+This case study captures the full lifecycle of a USSD aggregator integration—from diagnosing user-journey failures to defining system behaviors, documenting APIs, designing UAT flows, and validating performance at scale.
+It reflects how I approach digital banking as a blend of product thinking, system analysis, and user-focused problem-solving.
+The goal is simple: create faster, clearer, more reliable experiences for the customers who depend on these channels every day.

 ---